 More about Objective 5.0

-At 12 gigatons of emissions, about 20 percent of the global total, the things we manufacture place a heavy burden on our atmosphere.
+At 12 gigatons of emissions, 20 percent of the global total, the things we manufacture place a heavy burden on our atmosphere.

 The second strategy is to recycle and reuse.
 By salvaging textiles and creating recycled fabrics, we won’t need to produce them from scratch.